 'Bourda' as it is shortened to, only holds 8000, so even with what we would call a small crowd by Australian standards, this crowd was large.
 The rickety wooden stands rise high over the ground, putting you on top of the action.
 An open terrace runs the full length of Eastern side and is home to the first scoreboard I have ever seen that displays each team's 1st & 2nd inning batting scores for the entire game; never do you have to 'recall' how many runs Steve Waugh got in the 1st inning!
 This vast terrace is met at the North end by the Media Centre and Lance Gibbs Stand, and the South end by the Rohan Kanhai Stand.
 Kenny Wishart and Clive Lloyd stands are on the Western side with the Laparkan Stand, a small high rise, wedged between Clive and Lance.

 It is, to say the least, a beautiful little ground.
-It is antiquated, a basic firetrap with tiny exit stairwells leading from the back of the stands, but possesses an intense charm from yesteryear.
-This is something we may not experience again as a new stadium will be built for the 2007 World Cup to replace this famous Test venue that most can only recollect from aged video footage.
+It is antiquated, a basic firetrap with tiny exit stairwells leading from the back of the stands, but possesses an intense charm.
+This is something we won't ever experience again as a new stadium was built for the 2007 World Cup to replace this famous Test venue that most can only recollect from aged video footage.
 Bourda's main drawback for the humble spectator is the fence keeping everyone on the right side of the terrace; the security measure made higher and stronger after crowd invasions marred the end of the Australia v West Indies One-Day International in 1995.

 From our vantage in the upper level of the Laparkan Stand (at third man to the right-hander) the only vision impairment in the front few rows were Joseph with his horn when passing and the travelator of vendors keen to flog us anything from beer to bikinis, if not West Indians coming to greet us!
 Many West Indians travel game-to-game, so very often the same smiling faces appear when you least expect them.
 And when they do, you don't mind them stopping in front of you for a handshake, a fist pump, or brief conversation on the status of play, if you can hear them through the sound systems.